pturo/JCommand/README.md

 # JCommand
-Terminal like application.
+Terminal-like application.
 For educational purposes.
 Made with Java JDK 12 & 13 features like text blocks and switch statements.
 Additional things will be added soon with project's progress.

 # Table of Contents
 * [General info](#general-info)